SMSOSS/ict_notes/notes/grouped/11-The_System_Unit_of_a_Computer_System.md

 - Keep track of sequence of instructions being processed
 - Fetches an instructions from main memory
 - Instructs ALU how to perform an operations
-- Monitors and coordinates I/O operations adn system units
+- Monitors and coordinates I/O operations and system units

 ### Arithmetic and Logic Unit (ALU) ###
 - Perform arithmetic and logic operations (calculations)